2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2003 Sacagawea Dollar

-The obverse showcases sculptor Glenna Goodacre’s acclaimed three-quarter profile portrait of Sacagawea, the young Shoshone woman who guided the Lewis and Clark Expedition.
+The obverse showcases sculptor Glenna Goodacre’s acclaimed three-quarter profile portrait of Sacagawea, the young Shoshone woman who guided the Lewis and Clark Expedition from 1804 to 1806.
+The model for the portrait was Randy’L He-dow Teton, a Shoshone college student, as no verified historical images of Sacagawea exist.

-In a departure from traditional numismatic convention, Sacagawea faces directly toward the viewer with large, expressive eyes attributed to her in Shoshone legends.
-She carries her infant son Jean Baptiste Charbonneau on her back in traditional Hidatsa custom, depicted with remarkable detail and sensitivity.
+In a departure from traditional numismatic convention, Sacagawea faces directly toward the viewer with large, expressive eyes.
+She carries her infant son Jean Baptiste Charbonneau — whose father was French-Canadian guide Toussaint Charbonneau — on her back in traditional Hidatsa custom, depicted with remarkable detail and sensitivity.

 The Reverse Of The 2003 Sacagawea Dollar